ericmoritz/crdt/README.md

 replicated data types as well as a common interface for defining your own CRDTs

+If you don't know what a CRDT is, watch [this](http://research.microsoft.com/apps/video/dl.aspx?id=153540)

 ## Definitions
 * CRDT - A Conflict-Free Replicated Data-Type as defined by the INRIA paper.
 * Payload - A JSON serializable representation of the CRDT's internal state